simonmichael/hledger/hledger/shell-completion/README.md

 Data from the journal (account names, payee names etc.) is not gathered here;
 the script detects those dynamically at completion time.

-## Installing the generated shell completion script
+## Installing the generated shell completions

 (If you want a released version of the completion script, use the Install page link above instead.)